Our story thus far:

 It is when Jim Jordan began his shenanigans that I decided to more actively oppose the detractors.
 Much to my chagrin, Jim is my congressman.
 He has long been an obstructionist and was once described by John Boehner as a “legislative terrorist”.
 When a PAC named, Mad Dog, began putting up billboards suggesting that Nunes and Jordan had ties to Putin, I decided it was time for me to form my own SuperPAC.
 I believe we are now facing a threat to the American institution and I am willing to use the most effective means available to fight for our democratic republic.

 My plans include: newspaper ads, strategically placed billboards, blogs, TV and radio spots and to provide information concerning all phases of the Senate and Special Prosecutor investigations.
-For the November 2018 elections I will be targeting those elected officials who have attacked the Mueller and other investigations.
+For the November 2018 elections I unsuccessfully targeted those elected officials who have attacked the Mueller and other investigations.
 We can accept donations via Act Blue and PayPal.
 As a 501c4 organization donations are not tax deductible but can be anonymous.
 I know that there are many who feel as strongly about these threats to our system of government as I do.
 I am asking that you help me fight back.

 I can also use some volunteers for fundraising, research, and locating sources of information for posts on the website.